tldr-pages/tldr/pages/common/wkhtmltopdf.md

 # wkhtmltopdf

-> It is an open-source command-line tool that allows you to convert HTML documents or web pages into PDF files.
+> An open-source command-line tool to convert HTML documents or web pages into PDF files.
-> It is primarily a command-line tool, which means you use it by running commands in a terminal or shell.
 > More information: <https://wkhtmltopdf.org/>.

 - Basic Conversion: